Who is this article for?

 - Are confidential or sensitive files being stored on devices that belong to unauthorized users?

-- Given the filename and/or MD5 or SHA256 hash of a virus or malware, does it exist in your organization?
+- Given the filename and/or MD5 or SHA256 hash of a file, does it exist in your organization?
 If so, who was the first user to possess it?

 - What file activity occurred during a security incident?